 If you’re still on the fence about all this, you should know that the results are tangible.
 The Bank of New Zealand switched to a cloud-first system.
 Five years after implementing the proper infrastructure monitoring solution, the institution reported that major service incidents were down 94%, and high-quality software releases were up 58%.

-What to Look for in an Infrastructure Monitoring Solution
+How to Choose an Infrastructure Monitoring Solution

 There’s no shortage of infrastructure monitoring tools on the market.